rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 Yes, better ways are available (look at less popular answers to the same stackoverflow, I will discuss TS type guards in [Casting Section](#casting-casting-in-a-bad-light)).

-Now, since I already may have angered a larger part of the TS community (did I?
+Now, since I already may have angered a large part of the TS community (did I?
 I hope not.), **let me return to _office.js_**  to beat on it a little more.
 In my [happy path example](#happy-path), I have hard-coded the use of 'http' as the email body type.
 Both _office.js_ documentation and the IntelliSense tells me that I can retrieve underlying email body type using an overloaded `item.body.getTypeAsync` method:

 > (method) `Office.Body.getTypeAsync` ...